Daemon: basics

 payload = dict()

-payload['bin'] = spot
+payload['value'] = spot

 return spot

-Store.setup() method
+Daemon.setup() method

 def setup(self):

-Gold(self, 'GOLD')
+self.add_item(Gold, 'GOLD')

-Silver(self, 'SILVER')
+self.add_item(Silver, 'SILVER')

-Platinum(self, 'PLATINUM')
+self.add_item(Platinum, 'PLATINUM')

-Store.setup_final() method
+Daemon.setup_final() method

-If this store contained any logic that must be executed only after all the items have been fully instantiated, and/or populated with any previously cached persistent values, that logic should be invoked in the:func:Store.setup_final method.
+If this store contained any logic that must be executed only after all the items have been fully instantiated, and/or populated with any previously cached persistent values, that logic should be invoked in the:func:Daemon.setup_final method.
 Most daemons will not take advantage of this method; this example daemon is likewise too simple to require it.

 JSON description of items

 The configuration syntax describing a set of items is a JSON associative array.
-When a daemon first starts it must have a complete JSON description of every item; this forms the core of the configuration managed by that daemon, which is responsible for adding the additional metadata required for proper client interactions.
+When a daemon first starts it must have a complete JSON description of every item; this forms the core of the configuration managed by that daemon, which is responsible for adding the metadata required for proper client interactions.

 def __init__(self, *args, **kwargs):